paritytech/cumulus/README.md

 [l2]: https://discord.com/invite/wGUDt2p

 This is a node implementation of `Canvas`, a common good parachain for `pallet-contracts` based wasm smart contracts.
-Right now this repository only contains the `canvas-kusama` runtime which we plan to use for both Rococo and Kusama.
+Right now this repository only contains the `contracts-rococo` runtime which we plan to use for both Rococo and Kusama.

 If you have any questions, feel free to talk to us on [Element][k2] or on [Discord][l2]